 Ample time is allocated for discussion of symptoms and medical history, as well as details of examination findings and physician recommendations.
 In addition to a verbal summary, you will receive a written report, including complete test results.

 The Corporate Health Program puts the responsibility for good health in your hands.
 We will furnish you with educational and motivational tools to help you accomplish the goals you set for yourself in areas such as nutrition, fitness, stress reduction and healthy living habits.

-If you need assistance in selecting a physician, the Corporate Health Program nurse is available to assist you.
+If you need assistance in selecting a physician, the Corporate Health Program coordinator is available to assist you.
 She can also provide pricing information for the various exams.